onemoonsci/nmrfxprocessordocs/pages/05.scanner/01.scanner/docs.md

 Open Table...

-:    Process all the datasets using the current script.
-At present, each processed dataset will be placed in the folder containing the FID file it was derived from.
+:    Load a table file that contains the locations of the data files that should be opened.
+Additional columns can describe additional metadata about the datasets.
+See information below about the format of the file..

-Save Table...
+Save Table...h

-:    Process all the datasets using the current script.
-At present, each processed dataset will be placed in the folder containing the FID file it was derived from.
+:    Save the current table to a file.

 Process and Combine

 :    Process all the datasets using the current script.
-At present, each processed dataset will be placed in the folder containing the FID file it was derived from.
+The processed files will be combined into single dataset.
+If the original data files are one-dimensioal a pseudo-2D dataset will be created, with one row for each original dataset.
+If the original data files are two-dimensioan, then a pseudo-3D dataset will be created, with one plane for each original dataset.

 Process